PeterBengtson/SAM-Automating-Forensic-Disk-Collection/Install before SAM/README.txt

 After you have installed this template, you should kick off the created pipeline in EC2 Image Builder.
 The pipeline will take about 30 minutes to run.
-When done, take note of the AMI Id which you need to enter when configuring the SAM deployment parameters.
+When done, take note of the AMI Id which you need to enter when configuring the SOAR deployment parameters.